Modern Medal of Honor Criteria Established

 Preisdent Obama awards 24 Medals of Honor to veterans of World War Two, the Korean War, and the Vietnam War.
 This includes 17 Jewish-Americans, 2 Hispanic-Americans, and 1 African-American initially excluded from their award owing to their race, as uncovered by the study authorized in 2001.

-William Shemin, a Jewish-American World War 1 Veteran, recieves the Medal of Honor per the 2011 review.
-Additionally, Henry Johnson, an African-American member of the 369th "Harlem Hellfighters" in World War 1, recieves the Medal of Honor, despite having recieved no American award during his service in World War One.
-He did, however, recieve the French Croix de Guerre with Palms during the conflict, and a Distinguished Service Cross in 2002.
-The total number of Medal of Honor Winners from World War 1 now stands at 121.
+William Shemin, a Jewish-American WW1 veteran, recieves the Medal of Honor per the 2011 review.
+Additionally, Henry Johnson, an African-American member of the 369th "Harlem Hellfighters" in WW1, recieves the Medal of Honor.
+While Johnson recieved no American awards during the conflict, he did recieve the French Croix de Guerre with Palms.
+The total number of Medal of Honor recipients from World War 1 now stands at 121, including 5 double-recipients.

 Valor Medals Review Task Force Established